-Appendix 1: Code of Responsibilities and Rights of the Students of Midwestern University
+Appendix 1: Code of Responsibilities and Rightsof the Students of Midwestern University

-The primary purpose of the mission of Midwestern University is the education of students in all of its programs, including biomedical science, cardiovascular perfusion, clinical psychology, dental, nurse anesthesia, nursing, optometry, osteopathic medical, pharmacy, physical therapy, physician assistant, podiatric medicine, precision medicine, public health, occupational therapy, speech language pathology, and veterinary medicine students.
+The primary purpose of the mission of Midwestern University is the education of biomedical science, cardiovascular perfusion, clinical psychology, dental, nurse anesthesia, nursing, optometry, osteopathic medical, pharmacy, physical therapy, physician assistant, podiatry, precision medicine, public health, occupational therapy, speech language pathology, and veterinary medicine students.
 The University is a community of faculty, administration, and students.
 Each group exercises its own rights and responsibilities in furthering the total educational process of the University.